nguyenngockhank/nguyenngockhank.github.io/notes/common/cache/cache-apply.md

 ## Write Strategies

 ### Write through
 ![Image](./cache-write-through.png)
 - The cache sits in between the application and the database.
-- Every writes from the application must go through the cache to the database.
+- Every writes from the application must go through the cache to the database. (double write)

 ### Write Back (a.k.a Write Behind)